-Periodization is the systematic cycling of various, progressive aspects of training (such as intensity, volume and specificity) in planned time blocks with the intent of improving outcomes and reducing overtraining effects.
+Periodization is the systematic cycling of various, progressive aspects of training (such as intensity, volume, and specificity) in planned time blocks to improve outcomes and reduce overtraining effects.
 It is an approach that can be used for any sport, including (and especially) strength training.

 There are three main cycles that comprise periodization: a macrocycle, a mesocycle, and a microcycle.

 A macrocycle is the period of time that encompasses the entire training period, but is usually limited to no longer than one year.
 The macrocycle is further broken down into 3 or 4 shorter blocks: a mesocycle.

 A mesocycle can be a few weeks to a few months long and can be further broken down into specific sport phases such as preparation, competition, peaking, and transition phases.
 For personal training clients, you might break down a macrocycle into four main mesocycles: muscular endurance, hypertrophy, strength, and transition.

 The transition cycle is intended to give the body a bit of a break with reduced intensity and volume before preparing for the next cycle, also known as deloading.